Afekst/Project-Euler/README.md

 # Project-Euler
-Solutions for project Euler problems written in C
+Solutions for project Euler problems written in C.
+Most likely these are not the most efficent algorithems, but meh just for fun :)